vonderklaas/react-best-practices/README.md

 ### Introduction

-The problem with React, is that it is opinionated, yet provides many ways to solve the same problem.
-That allow developers with plenty of room to screw things up with our own stupid ideas.
-Here are some anti-patterns and tips and tricks to improve our code.
+One of the challenges of using React is that it is opinionated but provides multiple approaches to solve the same problem.
+This can lead to developers making mistakes by implementing their own misguided ideas.
+To help avoid this, here are some anti-patterns and best practices to improve your React code.

-### Use Functional Components
+### Functional Components

-Use Functional Components instead of Class Based Components.
-Functional Components have a much better state management mechanism.
-In React 16.8 hooks were announced, and they create reactive state management model right into React.
-Using `useState` and `useReducer` you declare your state, and using `useEffect`, `useCallback` and `useMemo` you react to changes in that state.
-And this few hooks created a ecosystem of awesome custom hooks.
-There are hooks to get access to API, animations, saving data in localStorage and more.
+Using Functional Components instead of Class Components is a better choice for managing state in React.
+Functional Components have an improved state management mechanism, especially with the introduction of React 16.8 hooks.
+These hooks, such as useState and useReducer, allow for a reactive state management model.
+You can declare your state using these hooks and react to changes in that state with useEffect, useCallback, and useMemo.
+However, if you require an Error Boundary component, you will have to use Class Components as they provide access to important lifecycle method that are not available in Functional Components.

 ### Keep JSX clean